-Breath Analysis covers technology design, implementing and running measurements; both in the lab and at point of care.
-This book will help you get up to speed on the state of the art research in this specialized field, and offers guidance on how best to design this technology and conduct breath analysis.
-This book primarily focuses on the diagnosis of lung cancer, asthma and Chronic Obstructive Pulmonary Diseases.
-The reliability, consistency and utility of the results you get from breath analysis depends on: exhaled breath sampling procedures and tools; gas sensor array technology (sensing material and transducer); and finally medical pertinence and interpretation.
-This book discusses all of these factors.
-The approach of this book is to give a step by step procedure synthesizing the state of the art in a flow-chart with the aim of proposing a common and practical language for breath analysis.
-This book also discusses best practice solutions for the problems you will face such as sample collection, sensor technology, clinical assessment, medical interpretation, and data analysis.
+Breath Analysis presents state-of-the-art research in this specialized field, also offering guidance on how best to design the technology and conduct analysis.
+The book primarily focuses on the diagnosis of lung cancer, asthma and Chronic Obstructive Pulmonary Diseases.
+The reliability, consistency and utility of the results from breath analysis depends on exhaled breath sampling procedures and tools, gas sensor array technology (sensing material and transducer), and finally, medical pertinence and interpretation.
+The book gives step-by-step procedures and discusses best practice solutions for problems in sample collection, sensor technology, clinical assessment, medical interpretation and data analysis.

-- An overview of existing breath analysis technology with pros and cons
+- Presents an overview of existing breath analysis technology, along with their pros and cons

-- A tool for mapping, bridging and translation between the different approaches and devices available
+- Provides a tool for mapping, bridging and translating different approaches and available devices

-- A best practice procedure for exhaled breath collection
+- Covers best practices and procedures for exhaled breath collection

 Bioengineers, bioengineering and medicine graduate students, electronic engineers, clinical engineers, clinician researchers in respiratory medicine and oncology

 2. FIRST STEP: Exhaled breath: catch and store: a review of the current methodologies and devices for exhaled breath collection with the aim of integrate them in a standard and shared procedure.